SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 merged into your current one.

 **IMPORTANT** Purging of duplicate comments requires overview tables.
-Since there are no overview tables for *group* nodes, this feature does not work for comments in *group* nodes, only in *leaf* nodes (aka results and parameters)!
+Since there are no overview tables for *group* nodes, this feature does not work for comments in *group* nodes.
-So try to avoid to add comments in *group* nodes within single runs.
+So try to avoid to adding the same comments over and over again in *group* nodes within single runs.

-If you do not want to purge duplicate comments, set the config parameter ``'purge_duplicate_comments'`` to 0 or ``False``.

 .. _more-on-running: